arvid220u/invandringsbot/README.md

 Whenever anyone tweets a tweet containing a certain trigger word or phrase, invandringsbot will reply with a rant.

 In this specific, original implementation of invandringsbot, the trigger word is "massinvandring" (Swedish for "mass immigration") and the rant is about the moral responsibility we have to welcome refugees (also in Swedish).
-By all means, the trigger word can be anything, as can the rant be.
+However, the trigger word can be anything, as can the rant be.

 ## Translate into your language!